Register a club

 To register your club complete the online registration form as soon as possible following your AGM.
 Before you begin, please be aware that you will need to:

-- Please be aware that you need to complete the form all in one go, you cannot save and come back to it so it is good to have all of the above information ready to go.
+- Be aware that you need to complete the form all in one go, you cannot save and come back to it so it is good to have all of the above information ready to go.

 Register your club